The History of The Red Rose

 “I haven’t a clue!”

 Everyone knows what a red rose symbolises.
 From stories to films to retail campaigns, we are bombarded with messages that tell us the red rose is a signifier for romance, perfection, delicacy, beauty and LOVE.
 But why?
 How did the red rose garner its romantic reputation?
-In this post, we pick apart the history of the rose’s association with love.
-If you’re thinking of sending your valentine roses this year, we’ll unravel the tangled thorns of history and tell you why you should:
+In this post, learn about rose’s association with love.
+And if you’re thinking of sending your valentine roses this year, we’ll unravel the tangled thorns of history and tell you why you should:

 The rose is an ancient specimen.
 In fact, there is fossil evidence to suggest that the rose is 35 million years old.
 That’s a whole lot of time to evolve into the sweet smelling, thorny perfection we know today.

 The rose is naturally enchanting in this way: guarded with its thorns, but with a stunning beauty and sweet smell that surpasses any other plant.
 For this reason, humans have always been drawn to the flower (especially in the smellier times – sans deodorant).
 It is thought its cultivation began 5000 years ago in China, where the flowers were grown and made into valuable perfume and antiseptic medicines.
 From there, roses travelled along the silk road over to the Middle East and Europe to enchant everyone there too.